 Cushing's syndrome is caused by high levels of the stress hormone cortisol.
-The condition is also known as hypercortisolism.
 It occurs when the body makes too much cortisol and these high levels can affect the body's other systems.

 Most cases of Cushing's syndrome can be cured, though it may take some time for your symptoms to be relieved.

 Cushing's syndrome is rare but is more common in women than it is in men, and it is more common among 20 to 50 year olds.

 You can get Cushing's syndrome when there’s too much cortisol in your body for too long.
 Cortisol comes from your adrenal glands, which sit on top of your kidneys.

 The most common cause is related to medications called glucocorticoids, also commonly known as steroids.

 These prescription steroids are used for conditions such as asthma, rheumatoid arthritis, lupus or after an organ transplant.
 They are powerful anti-inflammatory medications.
 Taking too much, for too long, can lead to Cushing's syndrome.

 A tumour in your pituitary gland, found at the base of the brain, or a tumour in the adrenal glands, can also prompt your body to make too much cortisol, which can lead to Cushing’s.

 It's not usually a condition that's passed on in families.
 In some rare cases, though, people develop it because a problem in their genes makes them more likely to get tumours on their glands.